 - Tagless collar is extra comfortable

-- The fabric is delicate and threads may pull easily (and after washing)
+- The fabric is delicate and threads may pull easily (especially after washing)

 Women’s Running Shirt